nosix/nreal-alvr/README.md

 ## Gear Icon Button

-You can open the setting screen from the gear icon.
+You can open the setting dialog from the gear icon.
 If you rewrite the value of the text field and press the submit button, the setting will be changed.
 If there is a problem with the input content, the content of the problem will be displayed in the Message line of the text field.